 I have long said that I want my ashes to be scattered off a boat in Barbados and that to get there my urn must fly first class because it will be the only time I ever get to do it.
 Yes I do think that is funny, and by putting it in writing my family know what is expected of them after my untimely demise.
 Either that or I want to be like the class teddy bear and have my ashes passed around surviving family members houses on a regular basis, taken on adventures and have it all written down in a notebook that is then passed on to the next recipient of me.

 This week over on Instagram I talked about how lovely it was to hear a family speaking about their recently departed loved one, after we went to the funeral of a friend’s mum.
-It was lovely to hear her son (one of Mr B’s friends from Uni) and three of her grandchildren talk in such loving terms about her.
+It was lovely to hear her son (one of Mr B’s friends from Uni) and three of her grandchildren talk in such loving terms about her, actually hearing people talk about death in such a positive way.
 Hearing how a lady I had never met had bucked the trend for Indian ladies to always wear a sari, saying that when she was at home she would rather wear trousers and a shirt.
 That her chaat was the best anyone had ever tasted and would be missed.
 How whilst never acknowledging her son’s were off to an “English Temple” she would slip them a fiver for the first couple of drinks without saying a word.
 That chocolate would go missing, squirrelled away and hidden amongst towels in her room for a sneaky treat later on.
 I love stories like this because now even though I never met this lady i have an insight into who she was and why Mr B’s uni friend is the lovely chap he is.

 It made me think that it seems a real shame that we don’t ever get to hear the eulogies our family members or friends make at our funerals.
 I would love to hear what gets said about me.
 “No-one could demolish a pint of Martini and lemonade quicker than her”.
 “She loved to drink tea through a Cadbury’s Twirl but could never admit that to her dad because he worked at Mars for 30 years”.
 Or maybe even “we would have appreciated her losing a few pounds ahead of six of us having to carry this coffin down the aisle today”.